 The federal written offer of just compensation and the state jurisdictional offer to purchase, including when each should be provided, are discussed above under the negotiations section.
-Greater detail as to what these offers must include is found below.
+Greater detail as to what these offers must include are provided in the paragraphs that follow.